Energy in the United Kingdom: Solar

 At the end of 2011, there were 230,000 solar power projects in the United Kingdom, with a total installed generating capacity of 750 MW.
 By February 2012 the installed capacity had reached 1,000 MW.
-Solar power use has increased very rapidly in recent years, albeit from a small base, as a result of reductions in the cost of photovoltaic (PV) panels, and the introduction of a Feed-in tariff (FIT) subsidy in April 2010.
+Solar power use has increased very rapidly in recent years, albeit from a small base, as a result of reductions in the cost of photovoltaic (PV) panels, and the introduction of a feed-in tariff (FIT) subsidy in April 2010, replaced with the Smart Export Guarantee in 2019.
 In 2012, the government said that 4 million homes across the UK will be powered by the sun within eight years, representing 22,000 MW of installed solar power capacity by 2020.

 Biofuels

 Gas from sewage and landfill (biogas) has already been exploited in some areas.
 In 2004 it provided 129.3 GW·h (up 690% from 1990 levels), and was the UK's leading renewable energy source, representing 39.4% of all renewable energy produced (including hydro) in 2006.
 The UK has committed to a target of 10.3% of renewable energy in transport to comply with the Renewable Energy Directive of the European Union, but has not yet implemented legislation to meet this target.

 Other biofuels can provide a close-to-carbon-neutral energy source, if locally grown.
 In South America and Asia, the production of biofuels for export has in some cases resulted in significant ecological damage, including the clearing of rainforest.
 In 2004, biofuels provided 105.9 GW·h, 38% of it wood.
 This represented an increase of 500% from 1990.

-The UK is importing large quantities of wood pellets from the United States, replacing coal at several generating stations.
+The UK imports large quantities of wood pellets from the United States and Canada, replacing coal at several generating stations.
+As of 2025, this has continued despite the phase-out of coal in 2024.

 Geothermal power

-Investigations into the exploitation of Geothermal power in the United Kingdom, prompted by the 1973 oil crisis, were abandoned as fuel prices fell.
+Investigations into the exploitation of geothermal power in the United Kingdom, prompted by the 1973 oil crisis, were abandoned as fuel prices fell.
 Only one scheme is operational, the Southampton District Energy Scheme.
 In 2004, it was announced that a further scheme would be built to heat the UK's first geothermal energy model village near Eastgate, County Durham.